 |Early Action||November 1||by January 15|

 |Regular Decision (spring entry)||November 1||on a rolling basis|

 Early Decision 1, Early Decision 2 and Early Action

 For details about Early Decision and Early Action admission, visit our Early Decision/Early Action page.

 Admission application and fee

-Wheaton offers two ways to apply: the Wheaton application (available later this summer) and the Common Application.
+Wheaton offers two ways to apply: the Wheaton application and the Common Application.
+Both applications will be available in August.
+If you’d like to be notified when the applications are available, please let us know.
 The application fee is USD60 and may be paid online as part of the application process or by personal check, made payable to Wheaton College.
 If the fee is a burden that will prevent you from applying, please see your guidance counselor to inquire about a Waiver or indicate that it is a hardship when you submit your application.
 If you encounter technical questions or problems using the Common Application, please contact Common Application support team or utilize the Help option on each page of the Common App.
 If you experience technical issues with the Wheaton application, please email the Admission Office.